Raz18/wolt_automation/README.md

 ```bash
 pytest --browser_type=<browser_name>
 ```
+## Reporting

+### Screenshot on Failure
+When a test fails, a screenshot is automatically saved in the `screenshots/` directory.
+This aids in rapid debugging and failure analysis.

+### HTML Reports
-A pytest html report will be generated upon every test execution, the link will be shown in the terminal.
+A pytest html report will be generated automatically upon every test execution, the link will be shown in the terminal.

  ### **End-to-End Test Overview**